xmlking/entity-resolution/docs/proto.md

 ### Publish
 and publish to [Buf Schema Registry (BSR)](https://buf.build/explore)

+ONE TIME ACTION:

+For the fist time, go to `https://buf.build/micro` and click `Create repository` button and add  `micro/entityapis`

 > **Note:** use Release process described below, where once `cog bump`, the [GitHub Action](.github/workflows/release.yml) will publish to BSR and GitHub

 NOTE: `policyapis` depends of `paymentapis`